Core utilities

 Indicates whether or not the stream is seekable.
 This does not guarantee that

-any particular call to seek()
+any particular call to seek() will work.

 virtual void IO::close();